wp-plugins/robots-meta/readme.txt

 Donate link: http://www.joostdevalk.nl/donate/
 Tags: meta,search engines,seo
 Requires at least: 2.2
-Tested up to: 2.3.2
+Tested up to: 2.5
-stable tag: 2.9.3
+stable tag: 3.0.2

-This plugin makes it easy to add the appropriate meta robots tags to your pages, as well as do some other SEO related actions.
+This plugin makes it easy to add the appropriate meta robots tags to your pages, disable unused archives, nofollow unnecessary links as well as do some other SEO related actions.

 == Description ==